Hungary sends in tanks as cold snap grips Eastern Europe

 "There's just one small boat evacuating these people," said Gjergjaj.
 "We're waiting for the state emergency services to help out."

-Heavy snow also paralyzed parts of southeastern Poland, where police banned heavy lorries from entering the city of Rzeszow for fear they would get stuck.
+Heavy snow also paralysed parts of southeastern Poland, where police banned heavy lorries from entering the city of Rzeszow for fear they would get stuck.